This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - Sea vegetables like algae, kelp and spirulina.
 These may help regulate production of stomach acid.

-- Healthy fats like olive or coconut oil, avocado, coconut milk, nuts and seeds like chia, almonds or flax.
+- Healthy fats like olive or coconut oil, avocado, coconut milk, and nuts and seeds, like chia, almonds or flax.

 - Probiotic foods, like cultured veggies, yogurt or kefir and kombucha.